jerhon/www-honlsoft-com/content/blog/2020-06-20-calendar-application-microsoft-graph-api.md

 ]
 ```

-To use the HttpClient in code, it can be injected via a constructor, and called in a class.
+Once it's been imported, it can be injected via a constructor, and called in a class.

-A good pattern is to put all HTTP access code in it's own Angular service.

 This is a bit of a more advanced example, but here I am getting the profile photo for my Microsoft profile.
 I've simplified the call just for example here.
 I'll write another post on how to take the image and display it in an image element.
 The goal here is just to get the scaffolding together to make a successful API request.